The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Not every gig worker will be required to make quarterly advance payments, and no two situations are the same.
 If you just worked an occasional gig here or there, you may be able to escape those four-times-a-year payments.
 A good rule of thumb is to make quarterly payments if you expect to owe the IRS $1,000 or more when you file your return.
 If you pay too much in quarterly payments, you’ll just get any surplus money back as a refund.

-It’s Important to Track All Your Expenses
+It’s Important to Track All Your Business Expenses

 The amounts reported to the IRS are gross amounts, but those gig economy payments may not reflect the whole picture.
 You may earn $1,000 driving for a ride-share service, but you must put gas in your car and pay for any necessary repairs.